 - Professional training, education, and information sharing,

-- Capacity building resources such as Big Sky Watershed Corps program;
+- Capacity building resources such as the Big Sky Watershed Corps program;

-- Statewide symposia to facilitate networking and collaborative conservation among local watershed groups; and
+- Statewide symposia and watershed tours to facilitate networking and collaborative conservation among local watershed groups; and

 - Bi weekly watershed newsletters with relevant information for watershed groups.